sknasirhussain/Sync_Projects/README.md

 To get started with any of the projects, navigate to the respective project folder and follow the instructions provided in their individual README files.

-## License

-This repository is open-source and available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the terms of the license.

 ## Issues and Contributions